AmirHHasani/Machine-Learning-Algorithms/SMOTE/README.md

-This is a technique to artificially create extra samples.
+This is a technique to artificially create new samples.
+It is a solution to deal with imbalanced datasets without undersampling any class.

-It is used when dealing with an unbalanced dataset to balance out the sample number of different classes.

-An unbalanced dataset could cause overfitting in a model.
+An imbalanced dataset could cause a lot of problems in a model.